-Regular full-time or part-time employees who work at least 24 hours a week will receive up to 12 weeks of unpaid non-FMLA medical leave during any 12-month period for the following purposes:
+Regular full-time or part-time employees who work at least 20 hours a week will receive up to 12 weeks of unpaid non-FMLA medical leave during any 12-month period for the following purposes:

-- To care for a newborn child during the first 12 months after their birth. - To care for a child during the first 12 months after their adoption or placement with you for foster care. - To care for a spouse, domestic partner, child, or parent with a serious health condition. - To attend to their own serious health condition involving in-patient care or continuing treatment that prevents them from performing their job.
+- To care for a newborn child during the first 12 months after their birth. - To care for a child during the first 12 months after their adoption or placement with you for foster care. - To care for an immediate family or household member with a serious health condition.
+"Immediate family" means the employee's spouse or domestic partner, child, son/daughter-in-law, parent, grandparent, grandchild, sibling, or legal guardian.
+Family member also includes individuals in the following relationships with the employee's spouse or domestic partner: child, parent, or grandparent.
+It also includes those persons in a "step" or "half" relationship.
+If the employee has no spouse or domestic partner, the employee may designate

+- one person as to whom the employee may take FMLA leave to aid or care for the person. - To attend to their own serious health condition involving in-patient care or continuing treatment that prevents them from performing their job.